Last Updated January, 2021

 When you are visiting Prague, you gotta try that beer too.
 If drinking this beverage is not your thing, at least try it in your soup (grinning.)
 And then go on a Prague beer tour.

-This soup is made of potatoes, bear, cream, cheese and served with toast.
+This soup is made of potatoes, beer, cream, cheese and served with toast.

-Jihočeská kulajda – mushroom, potato, parsley and sour cream soup which is usually served in a bread bowl too.
+Jihočeská kulajda – mushroom, potato, parsley, and sour cream soup which is usually served in a bread bowl too.
+It’s a bit similar to a traditional mushroom soup of Ukraine, if you tried it then you’ll know what to expect.

 Hovězí vývar s nudlemi – beef bouillon with carrots and noodles.

-Pečené vepřové koleno – baked pork knuckle that comes with horseradish, mustard and fresh or pickled vegetables on a side.
-When ordering, double check on the weight because sometimes it can be too big even for two.
+Pečené vepřové koleno – baked pork knuckle that comes with horseradish, mustard and fresh or pickled vegetables on the side.
+When ordering, double-check on the weight because sometimes it can be too big even for two.

 Pečená vepřová žebírka na medu – baked in honey pork ribs.